theRAPTLab/gsgo/docs/01-architecture/02-state.md

 STATE.InitializeState({
   locales: [],      // key is named locales with value array
   localeNames: [],  // key is named localeNames with value array
-  localeID: 0,      // key is named localeID with value number
+  localeId: 0,      // key is named localeId with value number
   transform: {      // key is named transform and has object with props
-    xRange: 1,      // prop xRange with value number
+    xRange: -99,    // prop xRange with value number
-    yRange: 1,
+    yRange: -99,
-    xOff: 0,
+    xOff: -99,
-    yOff: 0,
+    yOff: -99,
-    xScale: 1,
+    xScale: -99,
-    yScale: 1,
+    yScale: -99,
-    zRot: 0
+    zRot: -99
 });
 ```

-The `InitializeState()` call not only creates initiate state, but also defines **what keys are considered valid**; the StateGroupMgr will not allow you to modify keys that doesn't already exist, displaying a warning in the console.
+The `InitializeState()` call not only creates initiate state, but also defines **what keys are considered valid**; the StateGroupMgr will not allow you to modify keys that doesn't already exist, and will display a warning in the console.

 ### Accessing State in a StateGroup

 To access state from anywhere, there are some new UR methods available from the root client library `@gemstep/ursys/client`:

 #### read
 * `UR.ReadStateGroups(...groupNames) -> stateObj`
 * `UR.ReadFlatStateGroups(...groupNames) -> flatStateObj`
 #### write
 * `UR.WriteState(selector, key, propOrObj, propValue)`

-#### intercept writes for side effects

-* `UR.AddStateChangeHook(groupName, filterFunction)`
-* `UR.DeleteStateChangeHook(groupName, filterFunction)`

 #### notification by group change
 * `UR.SubscribeState(groupName, stateChangeHandler)`
 * `UR.UnsubscribeState(groupName, stateChangeHandler)`

-_note: the StateGroupMgr class has additional methods for manipulating state, but these are only accessible from within a module that creates its class instance_

 #### types
 note: these are not actually implemented in typescript
 ```
+STATE GROUP TYPE DEFINITIONS

 stateObj            = { [groupName]: { [key]: value } }
 flatStateObj        = { [key]: value }
 changeObj           = { [key]: value }